STIXProject/stix-validator/docs/getting_started.rst

 .. code-block:: bash

-    $ cybox-validator.py cybox-content.xml another-cybox-doc.xml
+    $ cybox-validator cybox-content.xml another-cybox-doc.xml

-If these documents were valid, the ``cybox-validator.py`` script would print something like the following:
+If these documents were valid, the ``cybox_validator.py`` script would print something like the following:

 .. code-block:: bash